Overview

 Do not use jars that cannot be sealed using a two-piece canning lid.

-Do not use commercial jars like cheeze whiz or mayonnaise as these are not sturdy enough for heat processing.
+Do not reuse jars from purchased products such as mayonnaise as these are not robust enough for canning.

 Check the rim of the glass jars to make sure there are no cracks, chips or nicks before canning.
 Damaged rims will not seal properly.